shaharv/docs/wiki/C++_coding_conventions.md

   * Third party headers, such as Arrow, spdlog, etc.
   * System headers.
 - Each include group should be separated by a newline.
 - Includes in each include group should be sorted.
-This rule is enforced automatically by clang-tidy’s `llvm-include-order` check.
+This rule is enforced automatically by clang-tidy's `llvm-include-order` check.